w-ziem/FogOff/README.md

-This is a simple product website, following a design I found on interner and built on Webflow, but I wanted to try it out with my own code.
+This is a simple product concepy website, following a design I found on online and built for practise.